joedski/react-polymer-smoketest/README.md

 The big problem is that you can't even attach the `{prop}-changed` events through attrs in Polymer, it states you have to use `addEventListener` there.

-Take a look at the `paper-inputs` to see if they differ somehow from how the `px-things` are setup.
+Take a look at the `paper-inputs` to see if they differ somehow from how the `px-things` are setup, and see if that's why Polymer-React can bind it just using props rather than refs.
+Also, check if it matters where I call `reactPolymer.registerEvent`.
+I don't know why it should matter, but maybe it does?

 This can probably be eased in a React Class, though, but that adds some complication.
 Still, it'd be necessary when handling list items anyway.